umutergin/umutergin.github.io/_posts/2018-11-19-how-js-works-behind-the-scenes.md

 Generally speaking, the most important use case for hoisting is not variables but function declarations.

-Second step in the creation phase is creation of Scope Chain.
+Second step in the creation phase is creation of **Scope Chain**.
 This step is the answer of "Where can we access a certain variable or function?"
 In javascript, each function creates a scope, which is an environment in which the variables that it defines are accessible.
 Also, each function can access to its parent functions scope.
 What do I mean by this?
 Let's check the code below.

 {% highlight javascript linenos %}
 var a=1;